prishaanand/Sororite-Vintage-App/README.md

 App version of the online vintage clothing store Sororite Vintage.
 Works on all iOS devices.

 #### Purpose:
-Provide users with a portable way to shop luxury pieces from the renowned brand *Sororite Vintage*.
+Provide users with a portable way to shop luxury pieces from the online platfrom *Sororite Vintage*, which contains a collection of vintage pieces.

 #### Views from the App!